Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 The original fonts chosen from the google font site were: 'Sacramento' and 'Josefin Slab'.
 However, I made a mistake when I copied the link, and did not work with these fonts.
 I realized towards the end of the project the error, corrected the link but realized I preferred the previous fonts and so deleted the link for the 'Sacramento' and 'Josefin Slab' fonts.
 I honestly think I should have seen this error earlier or at least checked that I was using the correct font at an earlier stage.

 ## Small modification from the wireframe
 The wireframe designed for the project was not followed 100%.
 One of the reasons is that after coding to follow the wireframe, I realised that in my opinion it did not look nice or clean.
 An example is the workshop section (in the webpage "Courses") for the middel size screens.
-It was planned planned to keep the three workshops on the same line.
+It was planned to keep the three workshops on the same line.
 However, as the text is a bit long, this was not aesthetically pleasing and I thus decided to put only one workshop on each line.
-Other changes were made to the burger menu for the phones and the link to the google calendar.
+Other changes were the burger menu for the phones and the link to the google calendar.
 These changes were made following a meeting with my mentor who advised me to use them and as I thought the ideas were relevant I followed them.

 ## Design
 While doing this project I thought a lot about the web design profession and had a lot of admiration for their work.
 I did my best to code a website to look nice but I am sure it could have been improved by a web designer.